jboss-developer/jboss-jdg-quickstarts/hotrod-secured/README.md

 Hot Rod authentication
 ----------------------
-The Hot Rod protocol supports authentication since version 2.0 (Infinispan 7.0) by leveraging the SASL mechanisms.
+The Hot Rod protocol supports authentication since version 2.0 by leveraging the SASL mechanisms.
 The supported SASL mechanisms (usually shortened as mechs) are:

 * PLAIN - This is the most insecure mech, since credentials are sent over the wire in plain-text format, however it is the simplest to get to work.
 In combination with encryption (i.e. SSL) it can be used safely
 * DIGEST-MD5 - This mech hashes the credentials before sending them over the wire, so it is more secure than PLAIN